kasojuabhinaya/data-challenge/README.md

 This injects a delay of 2s per 50 lines read.

-## Running locally
+## How to run - local mode

-It is better to run Kafka using the docker.
+This solution works better running Kafka using the docker

-If there is a running PG, please update `dockers/producer/config.ini` and `dockers/consumer/config.ini` with the details of the Postgres server.
+To run locally - if there is a running PG, please update `dockers/producer/config.ini` and `dockers/consumer/config.ini` with the details of the Postgres server.
 Also, run the script `dockers/postgres/init.sql` to create the necessary schema and tables.

 ### Consumer